 Working productively at home

-Working from home changes the meaning of work, it is no longer a place where staff go, but instead is redefined at the outputs produced.
+Working from home changes the meaning of work, which is no longer a place where staff go, but instead is redefined at the outputs produced.

-Work productivity from home can mean adapting and changing working practices to a new way of working.
+Productivity from home can mean adapting and changing working practices.

 Create a morning routine

 It's easier to switch off from work when you leave a Trust site and travel back home as this provides a change of scenery and time to process the day.
 Just as a morning routine helps to signal the start of the day, create signals to end the day (e.g. close all work applications down and turn off any phone notifications, go for a walk or pick up a book to read).

 Establishing a good morning routing is essential when working from home.
 Not only do routines help reduce mental fatigue, they help to prepare the brain for the working day, enabling it to work more productively.